caoccao/Javet/docs/tutorial/object_converter.rst

 Object Converter
 ================

-Javet has a built-in object converter with the following features.
+Javet has a built-in ``JavetObjectConverter`` with the following features.

 * It covers primitive types + Set + Map + Array.
 * It is completely open to subclass.